top of page

 Antoine - Growing up in the country side of France, far away from any big city, seeing thousands of stars floating in the night sky was something normal for me.
 After moving to the US at age 17, and living in the center of a huge city like Las Vegas, I had no hope of even trying to stargaze again.
-That was before I realized that even though Vegas is one of most light polluted cities in America, it is surrounded by the desert!
+That was before I realized that even though Vegas is one of most light-polluted cities in America, it is surrounded by the desert!
 I got into Astrophotography after seeing the beautiful starry sky of the desert.
-Although I have to drive an hour or two every time I want to stargaze or photograph the night sky, it is always worth it.

-Dalia - Hardly ever leaving the city, there was never a chance for me to see the stars or distinguish them from the light polluted center of Las Vegas where I grew up.
-On my bad days I would find solace looking out at the moon through my window and I knew there was more to life than just staying at home indoors.
-When I met my husband and traveled to France for the first time, I was completely baffled by the amount of stars I saw outside of the plane window over the Atlantic sea, and speechless when we spent the summer watching the meteor shower in his home town.
+Dalia - Hardly ever leaving the city, there was never a chance for me to see the stars or distinguish them from the light-polluted center of Las Vegas where I grew up.
+When I met my husband and traveled to France for the first time, I was completely baffled by the number of stars I saw outside of the plane window over the Atlantic sea, and speechless when we spent the summer watching the meteor shower in his hometown.
 It was then that we found out we both had a common love for the sky above us.
 I've always loved my desert home and it was no surprise to find out how perfect the environment was for stargazing.

 From binoculars to our first telescope, to our first magazine feature and experiencing a rocket launch, to decorating Charles Messier's grave or finding our dog Stella in the desert... read our entire story by clicking the post below!

 Ways to Support